Explore FREE downloadable educational materials.

 Illnesses that may also develop along with measles are ear infections, diarrhea, croup, bronchiolitis and pneumonia.

-Complications include very high fever, diarrhea, otitis media, seizures, pneumonia, encephalitis (0.1% reported), and very rarely, subacute sclerosing panencephalitis (SSPE - a progressive, debilitating and deadly brain disorder), and death.
+Measles complications include very high fever, diarrhea, otitis media, seizures, pneumonia, encephalitis and are recported to occur at one tenth of one percent of cases.
+Very rarely, subacute sclerosing panencephalitis (SSPE - a progressive, debilitating and deadly brain disorder), and death also occur.
 Measles during pregnancy may result in a premature birth or a low birth-weight infant.
 Recovery from measles will create antibodies that confer long-lasting immunity.

 Confirmation of measles must be made by laboratory diagnosis (blood, throat swab) as physician reports of measles cases based on symptoms are no longer accepted by the CDC as confirmation of the disease.
 Additionally, measles genotyping should be completed as this is the only way to determine whether a person has wild-type measles or a rash as a result of a recent measles vaccination (vaccine-strain measles).